 |Abandoned cart automation||Yes||Yes|

-The fact that you can set up complex ecommerce automations and incorporate SMS into your marketing plan for free is a big advantage.
+The fact that you can set up complex ecommerce automation and incorporate SMS into your marketing plan for free is a big advantage.

 On the other hand, those with larger lists will find that Mailchimp's pricing is slightly more affordable.

 Winner: It’s a tough one.
 On the one hand, you’ve got a feature-rich product from Omnisend, but on the flip side, you’ll end up paying more down the line.
 That said, I think most would benefit from its generous range of features, which is why this one goes to Omnisend.
 6-6

 |Choice and Flexibility of Template Designs|

 |Registration Forms/ Opt-in & Opt-out- Process|